 For something a bit different, take your kids to Swansea Headland and search for fossils at low tide.
-Here, you’ll find remnants of a petrified forest in this interesting geological spot.
-It’s believed that there was a volcano eruption 250 million years ago off the Swansea coast.
+Here, you’ll find remnants of a petrified forest in this interesting geological spot from a volcano eruption 250 million years ago off the Swansea coast.

 You can take a self-guided walk to explore the area yourself and discover remnants of this long-ago natural phenomenon.
 It’s a fun activity for kids who are interested in nature and geology.